Cirkit Designer Logo

 1. Fan Not Spinning:

-• Solution: Verify the wiring and ensure the power supply provides 24V and sufficient current.
+• Solution: Verify the power supply provides 24V DC and check the wiring connections.

 2. Excessive Noise:

-• Cause: Dust accumulation, misalignment, or worn bearings.
+• Cause: Dust buildup, loose mounting, or worn bearings.

-• Solution: Check for obstructions and ensure the fan is installed in the correct orientation.
+• Solution: Remove any obstructions and ensure the fan is mounted with the correct airflow direction.